jasnell/vm-summit/README.md

   * Node core versus module usage/requirements
     * are we going to cover both, may be different solution for each
   * Key problems
-    * need to update (Node core/modules) for new verion
+    * need to update (Node core/modules) for new version
     * need to recompile (Node core/modules) for new version
     * tight binding to Node executable
 * Identify Minimal surface area